Khovanov homotopy type, Burnside category, and products: Khovanov homotopy type of a mirror

 \section{Khovanov homotopy type of a mirror}

-Given a spectrum $X$, let $\SWdual{X}$ denote the Spanier-Whitehead dual of $X$, which is an internal function object parametrizing maps $X \to \SphereS$.
-If $X$ is finite, the spectrum $\SWdual{X}$ is also a finite spectrum characterized by the existence of map of spectra
+Given a spectrum $X$, let $\SWdual{X}$ denote the Spanier-Whitehead dual of $X$, which is the internal function object parametrizing maps $X \to \SphereS$.
+If $X$ is a finite spectrum, the spectrum $\SWdual{X}$ is also finite, and is characterized by the existence of map of spectra

 such that the slant product map